 Galano: We study the effects of violence-exposure on mental health and well-being in underrepresented groups, as well as examine experiences (e.g., discrimination, racial climate) that may help account for observed racial and ethnic disparities in post-trauma adjustment.

 Grotevant: The Adoption Mentoring Partnership matches adopted children with a same-race, same-gender, undergraduate mentor who is also adopted.
 We are conducting research examining program effects on mentors’ and mentees’ adjustment.

-Harvey: Family relations and children with behavior problems, including the role of culture in parenting practices and child development.
+Harvey: Family relations and children with behavior problems, including the role of culture in parenting practices, child development, and assessment of psychopathology.